World traveler Clown Tom Bolton

 Most agriculture in PNG is still done on small family plots.
 These larger plantations equipped with farm machinery like tractors are really the exception but earn hard cash and money wages for the employees.
 But the wages were very low when one considered the prices for anything but the most basic things.
 Due to low world prices for such agricultural commodities, most such places were struggling for survival and were usually run by a religious or charity organization with the emphasis on keeping people employed.

-Danger of robbery in PNG
+Danger of robbery in Papua New Guinea

 But trying to aid the people in PNG was difficult.
 Typically, a charity would build a school for a village and the people in the next village would be jealous and destroy it.
 Or the village inhabitants would suddenly claim that the charity needed to pay them millions of dollars compensation or they would destroy their own school!
 Westerners, especially the mining companies, were constant targets for outrageous extortion attempts or robbery by the locals throughout the country.
 While I never got robbed myself, I was very cautious, never going out after dark but it was almost comical how I heard of places that got robbed just before I arrived or just after I left.
 In one such incident they even caught the rascals who had broken into the Rabaul dining club, got completely drunk, and then tried to hitchhike home with 25 cases of stolen beer.